desmondwong1215/tp/docs/DeveloperGuide.md

 **MSS:**

-1. Teacher commands to create a new course with a course name.
+1. Teacher commands to create a new course with a course name and a course id.
-2. EB validates the course name.
+2. EB validates the course id.
-3. EB assigns a unique COURSE_ID and creates the course.
+3. EB creates the course with indicated course name and course id.
 4. EB indicates success.

     Use case ends.

 **Extensions**

 * 2a.
-EB detects invalid data (e.g., name containing digits or missing required parameter) and shows error message.
+EB detects invalid data (e.g., course id is used, course id is in an invalid format or missing required parameter) and shows error message.

   Use case ends.